-On the hills just above the city of Cusco are the Inca ruins of Saqsayhuamán (pronounced by some as “sexy woman”).
+On the hills just above the city of Cusco are the Inca ruins of Saqsayhuamán (pronounced by some tourists as “sexy woman”).
 It’s possible to visit Saqsayhuamán and a few other sites in an organized “City Tour” from one of the tour agencies in Cusco.
 I chose to visit on my own because there is much more to see than just the walls.
 Admission to Saqsayhuamán is included on the Boleto Turístico.

 Saqsayhuamán, included as part of Cusco’s UNESCO World Heritage listing, was an Inca military base.
 The Spanish conquered the base in 1536 and slaughtered the Incas that didn’t retreat.
 Every June 24th at Saqsayhuamán, Peruvians celebrate Inti Raymi, the Inca celebration of the winter solstice.